implant supported dentures cost

 • Ball-Retained Dentures

 Both types of dentures are made with an acrylic base.
 This material mimics the natural appearance and texture of your teeth and gums.
-Single dentures need a minimum of two dental implants for basic retention and more for true support.
+Single-arch dentures need a minimum of two dental implants for basic retention and more for true support.
 With a proper examination, your dentist can determine the correct number of dental implants required for your specific situation.

 Choosing Dental Implants